mrkkrp/markkarpov.com/tutorial/th.md

   -- …
 ```

-If something from the above is not clear, it's OK.
-Just grab this trick and
+If something in the above is not clear, it's OK.
+Just grab this trick and use
-use it next time you need to lift data that contains `Text` or similar
+it next time you need to lift data that contains `Text` or similar types.
+One
-types.
-One more thing: you need at least GHC 8 to use `dataToExpQ`.
+more thing: you need at least GHC 8 to use `dataToExpQ`.

 ## Example 2: creating refined values at compile time

-Now we are prepared to write a TH helper that allows us to construct values
+Now we are prepared to write a TH helper that allows us to construct values of
-of refined types at compile time turning invalid inputs into compilation
+refined types at compile time, turning invalid inputs into compilation errors.
-errors.

-Our practical example will be taken (although in a simplified form) from an
+Our practical example will be taken (in a simplified form) from an existing
-existing library I wrote, called [`modern-uri`][modern-uri].
-In the library
+library I wrote, called [`modern-uri`][modern-uri].
+In the library we have a
-we have a function that takes `Text` representing a URI as input and outputs
+function that takes `Text` representing a URI as input and outputs `Maybe
-`Maybe URI`:
+URI`:

 ```haskell
 data URI = URI